-“In 1736, I lost one of my sons, a fine boy of four years old, by the smallpox…I long regretted bitterly, and still regret that I had not given it to him by inoculation.
-This I mention for the sake of parents who omit that operation, on the supposition that they should never forgive themselves if a child died under it, my example showing that the regret may be the same either way, and that, therefore, the safer should be chosen.”
+“In 1736, I lost one of my sons, a fine boy of four years old, by smallpox…I long regretted bitterly, and still, regret that I had not given it to him by inoculation.
+This I mention for the sake of parents who omit that operation, on the supposition that they should never forgive themselves if a child died under it, my example showing that the regret may be the same either way and that, therefore, the safer should be chosen.”

 The vaccine campaign is truly a victim of its own success.
 It is precisely because vaccines are so effective at preventing illness that we are even discussing whether or not they should be given.
 Because of vaccines, many of us have never seen a child with polio, tetanus, whooping cough, bacterial meningitis, or even chickenpox, or known a friend or family member whose child died of one of these diseases.
 Such success can make us complacent or even lazy about vaccinating, but such an attitude, if it becomes widespread, can only lead to tragic results.

 Over the past several years, many people have chosen not to vaccinate their children with the MMR vaccine after the publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
 As a result of under-immunization, there have been outbreaks of measles and several deaths from complications of measles in Europe over the past several years and more recently, outbreaks in the United States.